Our Frequently Asked Questions

 Yes!
 Particularly if you used to love camping but find it a bit too stressful with kids now.
 We welcome families looking for a family holiday in Cornwall – whether you call it camping or glamping, Higher Culloden Farm is the perfect spot to visit the North Cornwall or Devon coast.
 It’s somewhere between camping and glamping.
 It’s perfect for young children here.
 We have a play area for children with a huge sandpit, and of course they get to meet the animals.
 For older children there is table tennis in the barn.
 We also have a lovely private area down at the stream, which is perfect for picnics and skimming stones.
 We love it when families join us on our morning rounds of checking and feeding the animals and collecting eggs from the chickens.

-No, there is no electricity inside the pods.
+No, there is no electricity inside the pods and no hook-up on the camping pitches.
 We have two rechargeable touch lights in the pods.
-There is lighting in the bathrooms, kitchens, and there are charging lockers with plugs in the Kitchen if you need them.
-The pods are double insulated so are nice and cosy at night and you can open the double glazed window to cool off.
+There is lighting in the bathrooms, kitchens, and there are charging lockers with plugs in the kitchen if you need them.
+The pods are double insulated so are nice and cosy at night and you can open the double-glazed window to cool off.

 Is there wifi?